phfimmers/Mole-Detection-CNN-Project/README.md

 ## About The Project

-The purpose of the project is to develo a tool that would be able to detect moles that need to be handle by doctors.
+The purpose of the project is to develop a tool that would be able to detect moles that need to be handle by doctors.
-We use and train the VGG model to detect when the mole is dangerous. the project will be available on a simple web page where the user could upload a picture of the mole and see the result.
+We use and train the VGG model to detect when the mole is dangerous.
+The project will be available on a simple web page where the user could upload a picture of the mole and see the result.
 The project will be upload on internet with flask, doker and heroku.